-A contract was awarded in early October 2019 for a pilot project to implement volumetric water billing via water meter in the neighbourhood of Function Junction.
+A contract was awarded in early October 2019 for a pilot project to implement volumetric water billing to Industrial, Commercial & Institutional (ICI) properties via water meter in the neighbourhood of Function Junction.
 The new system will encourage water conservation, improve leak detection and ensure rate equitability.
 Function Junction was chosen for the pilot project due to its nature as an isolated system as well as RMOW having recently become their official water utility service provider through the acquisition of the Van West Water Utility that serviced the neighbourhood.